Power Island: Early history

 The first recorded mention of Power Island was by Andrew Blackbird.
 In the late 1800s, Blackbird wrote that there was a small island to the west of the Old Mission Peninsula.
 He wrote that the island was originally under the territory of the Odawa, but was later handed over to the Ojibwe to settle a conflict.
-Another early mention of the island was by Henry Schoolcraft.
-Schoolcraft visited the region in 1837, and noted Power Island, as well as Bowers Harbor.
+Another early mention of the island was by Henry Schoolcraft, who visited the region in 1837, and noted Power Island, as well as Bowers Harbor.

 In 1850, the island came to be known as Island No. 10 on official maps of the region.
-In 1852, the island was surveyed by Orange Risdon, who described the island as "handsomely situated for a retired farm".
+In 1852, the island was surveyed by Orange Risdon, who described it as "handsomely situated for a retired farm".
 Later, a man named McKinley Wilson became the first European resident of the island, sometime in the early 1850s.
 However, he only stayed for two years, and left the island.
 In 1854, James Strang, self-proclaimed "King of Beaver Island', noted that the island was "beautiful" and "large enough for a settlement".
 After Strang's death, a number of Mormons from Beaver Island took Strang's word and moved to Bowers Harbor, the nearest settlement to the island.

 As more settlers visited the island, it soon became colloquially known as Hawk Island or Eagle Island owing to the number of bald eagles and crows inhabiting the island.
 In the 1860s, the United States Government renamed the island to Harbor Island.
 Locals began to also term the island Hog Island, due to the number of hogs from the mainland that were taken to the island to feast on local flora.